jk-jeon/jk-jeon.github.io/_posts/2024-08-27-the-fourier-transform-of-the-heaviside-step-function.md

 In other words, the formula $\hat{H}_{\lambda}(\xi) = \frac{1}{\lambda + 2\pi i\xi}$ is correct.
 However, the interesting part is on taking the limit $\lambda\to 0^{+}$: since there is no single integrable function that uniformly bounds the integrands for all small enough $\lambda>0$, we cannot blindly take the pointwise limit, and this is where the naïve argument got it wrong.

-The key observation we will leverage here is the cancellation between the positive and the negative regions of $\xi$.
+The key observation we will leverage here is the cancellation between contributions from the positive and the negative regions of $\xi$.
 Let us write our integral as

 $$
 \begin{align*}